prakhar7m/12-cat-breeds/README.md

 # 12 Cat Breeds

-This project, comprised of several stages, has enabled me to develop and showcase essential skills essential for pursuing a career in Cloud.
+This project, comprised of several stages, has helped me develop and showcase essential skills essential for pursuing a career in Cloud.

 ## Architecture